PIVX-Project/PIVX-SPMT/README.md

 ## <a name="features"></a>Features
 ### <a name="features1"></a>Getting masternode status
-Click on `Get Status For All` to inspect the status of all masternode entries or click the dashboard icon next to a particular entry to get status for that one.
+Click on `Get Status For All Masternodes` to inspect the status of all masternode entries.
 <br><img src="doc/img/07.png" width="670"><br><br>

 To inspect the status details click on the little magnifying glass icon.